boazbk/tcs/lec_07_other_models.md

 * When we want to show that a function _can be computed_ we can use RAM machines or NAND-RAM, because they are easier to program in and correspond more closely to high level programming languages we are used to.
 In fact,  we will often describe NAND-RAM programs in an informal manner, trusting that the reader can fill in the details and translate the high level description to the precise program.
 (This is just like the way people typically use informal or "pseudocode" descriptions of algorithms, trusting that their audience will know to translate these descriptions to code if needed.)

 Our usage of Turing machines / NAND-TM and RAM Machines / NAND-RAM is very similar to the way people use in practice high and low level programming languages.
-When one wants to produce a device that executes programs, it is convenient to do so for very simple and "low level" programming language.
+When one wants to produce a device that executes programs, it is convenient to do so for a very simple and "low level" programming language.
 When one wants to describe an algorithm, it is convenient to use as high level a formalism as possible.

 ![By having the two equivalent languages NAND-TM and NAND-RAM, we can "have our cake and eat it too", using NAND-TM when we want to prove that programs _can't_ do something, and using NAND-RAM or other high level languages when we want to prove that programs _can_ do something.](../figure/have_your_cake_and_eat_it_too-img-intro.png){#cakefig .margin  }